Pverheijen/peterverheijen.nl/content/posts/power-of-one-on-ones.md

 tags= ["blogs", "books"]
 +++

-# The Power of One-on-Ones: Building Stronger Teams

 One-on-one meetings with team members are a vital component of effective management and fostering a collaborative work environment.
 These sessions provide an opportunity to understand the personal goals and challenges of employees, enhancing motivation and job satisfaction.
 Let's explore how to make the most of these meetings by focusing on soft skills, hard skills, and a points system for goal tracking.

 ## 1. Understanding the Importance of One-on-Ones